LidiaKabacinska/Cafe/README.md

-#Cafe - one page website
+# Cafe - one page website
-An old ex. on html&css - my first one page website.
+An old ex. on html&css - my first one page website